10 tips for finding buyers on the European natural food additives market

 2. Visit and participate in industry trade fairs

-- Fi Europe & Ni – this is the leading trade show for food ingredients in Europe.
-This trade show is worth visiting to meet buyers of conventional and organic food ingredients.
+- Fi Europe & Ni – Leading trade show for food ingredients in Europe worth visiting to meet buyers of conventional and organic food ingredients.

-- Sial Paris – one of the leading food trade shows in Europe.
-This trade show is worth visiting to meet buyers of food ingredients.
+- Sial Paris – A leading food trade show in Europe worth visiting to meet buyers of food ingredients.

-You could also consider visiting and participating in industry trade fairs taking place outside Europe.
+Also consider visiting and participating in industry trade fairs taking place outside Europe.
 The most important trade shows in Asia include:

-- Sial Middle East – one of the leading food trade shows in the Middle East.
-This trade show is worth visiting to meet buyers of food ingredients
+- Sial Middle East – A leading food trade show in the Middle East worth visiting to meet buyers of food ingredients.

 Important African trade shows include:

-- Hostex – food, drink and hospitality exhibition based in South Africa.
+- Hostex – A food, drink and hospitality exhibition based in South Africa.
 You can meet international and African agents, distributors and retailers from the food sector here.